WD-Leong/CV-FCOS/README.md

 python infer_fcos_crowd.py -t 0.30 -u 0.25 -s true -r true -i <path_to_image_jpeg_file>
 python infer_fcos_people.py -t 0.30 -u 0.25 -s true -r true -f 0.50 -i <path_to_image_jpeg_file>
 ```
 for the COCO model, Crowd Human (Face) model or Person model respectively.
+Note that the model should be saved in a folder `TF_Models` which is one level above the `infer_fcos_<model>.py` code.

 ## Sample Detection Results
 A sample of the detection results are provided in this section.